takenagain/sia-grant/Komodo-Wallet-Flutter-Quick-Setup.md

    For developers: [Sidekick](https://github.com/fluttertools/sidekick) is an excellent tool for working with multiple Flutter versions on your machine.

-2. Install NPM and Node.js (LTS) if you don’t already have them installed.
-Preferrably LTS versions *20* or *18*, which are known to work.
-There are known issues with the current LTS release (*22*) Verify installation by running `node --version` and `npm --version`.
+2. Install NPM and Node.js, if you don’t already have them installed.
+Preferrably LTS versions *v20* or *v18*, which are known to work.
+There are known issues with the current *v22.** LTS release.
+Verify installation by running `node --version` and `npm --version`.

 3. Clone komodo-wallet repo: [https://github.com/KomodoPlatform/komodo-wallet.git](https://github.com/KomodoPlatform/komodo-wallet.git)

 4. Check out the *sia-wallet* branch.

 5. Clean the build folder and fetch dependencies by running the following.
-Coin icons and other assets are downloaded as part of the initial build, so the first build is expected to fail, but subsequent runs should succeed.
+Coin icons and other assets are downloaded as part of the initial build, so it is expected to fail, but subsequent builds should succeed.

 ```bash
 flutter clean && flutter pub get && flutter build web --release > /dev/null 2>&1 || true